RobMeades/ioc-server/README.md

 Then close your SSH terminal and start a new one with the new `username`.

 ## Development
-You will need to develop this machine for which you must install the necessary tools:
+You will need to develop on this machine in Golang and JS for which you must install the necessary tools:

 ```
 sudo apt-get update
 sudo apt-get install build-essential
+sudo apt-get install npm
 ```

 ## DNS Entry